 A simple type of pivot, or swivel-bearing, which proves extremely useful in Meccano models, is shown in S M. 262.
-The Bolt I passes through the Strip 2 and is securely held to Strip 3 by means of two Nuts 4 and 5, which are screwed tight against opposite sides of the Strip.
-Sufficient space is left between the Nut 5 and the Bolt head to allow free movement of the Strip 2.
+The bolt 1 passes through the Strip 2 and is securely held to Strip 3 by means of two nuts 4 and 5, which are screwed tight against opposite sides of the Strip.
+Sufficient space is left between the nut 5 and the bolt head to allow free movement of the Strip 2.